Concrete Driveway Repair Solutions

 Regardless of what's caused your driveway to sink, settle or crack, we can fix it.
 Uneven driveways are not only an eyesore - they're no fun to drive on and also a tripping hazard for your family, guests and neighbors.

 At Thrasher Foundation Repair, we offer a comprehensive concrete protection system.
 After lifting and leveling your driveway with PolyLevel(R), we use NexusPro(TM) to fill and seal cracks and control joints.
 Then we apply SealantPro(TM), which permanently bonds with the concrete and protects it from moisture, chemical elements and seasonal changes.
-For driveways with greater damage, such as flaking, pitting or crumbling concrete, we use ResurfacePro(TM) to give your driveway a brand-new look and restore functionality.

 Before & After